jayasurya2701/Intent-Based-Chatbot-for-Automated-Queries/README.md

-# Vendor Communication Chatbot with Machine Learning
+# Intent-Based Chatbot for Automated Queries

 ## Overview
 This project showcases the development of vendor communication chatbot capable of recognizing user intents and delivering accurate responses using **Natural Language Processing (NLP)** and **Machine Learning** techniques.
 The chatbot leverages a **Support Vector Machine (SVM)** classifier, trained on a dataset of labeled intents, to classify input queries and generate dynamic responses.